AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Conclusion

 \section{Conclusion}

-We introduce \ourframework, a unified framework for African language identification (LID) that combines broad coverage data, strong baselines, targeted disambiguation, and analysis.
-In addition, we present \ourdata, a large-scale dataset spanning \numlanguages~language labels, and used to train \ourmodel, which outperforms prior African-focused LID baselines in our internal and external evaluations.
+We introduce \ourframework, a unified framework for African LID that combines broad-coverage data, strong LID models, targeted disambiguation, and linguistic analysis.
+We present \ourdata, a large-scale dataset spanning \numlanguages~language labels, which we use to train \ourmodel, a family of African LID models that outperform prior African-focused baselines across internal and external evaluations.

-To mitigate persistent confusions among closely related languages and varieties, we propose a hierarchical inference approach based on a new specialized embedding model \ourmirror.
-On the identified confusion groups, our results show this approach improves macro-F\textsubscript{1} by $+4.55\%$ on average, with larger gains at higher-confidence thresholds.
+To address persistent confusions among closely related languages and varieties, we propose a hierarchical inference approach based on \ourmirror, a specialized embedding model for frequently confused language groups.
+On the full set of identified confusion groups, this approach improves macro-F\textsubscript{1} by $+1.57$ points on average.

-Finally, our transfer analysis suggest that geneological proximity and script are key correlates of positive multilingual transfer, helping some low-resource languages achieve strong LID performance with limited supervision.
-We hope these resources and findings support more robust and inclusive African NLP and enable future work on finer-grained varieties, domains shifts, and mixed-language text.
+Finally, our transfer analysis shows that African LID transfer is shaped by script, fine-grained family relatedness and confusability than by coarse family membership.
+These relationships can improve low-resource performance while degrading calibration, motivating targeted disambiguation with \textsc{AfroScope-Mirror}.
+We hope \ourframework, \ourdata, and \ourmodel\ support reliable African NLP and future work on fine-grained varieties, domain shifts, and mixed-language text.